The Great Ace Attorney 2: Resolve

-The Great Ace Attorney 2: Resolve is an adventure game in the Ace Attorney series and the sequel to The Great Ace Attorney: Adventures, developed and published by Capcom.
+The Great Ace Attorney 2: Resolve is an adventure game that serves as the tenth installment of the Ace Attorney series and the sequel to The Great Ace Attorney: Adventures, developed and published by Capcom.
 It was directed by Shu Takumi and produced by Motohide Eshiro.
 The game was released for the Nintendo 3DS in Japan in August 2017, with Android and iOS versions following in April 2018.
-Resolve was released worldwide in July 2021 via The Great Ace Attorney Chronicles, a compilation of both games for Nintendo Switch, PlayStation 4, and Windows.
+Resolve was released worldwide in July 2021 via The Great Ace Attorney Chronicles, a duology compilation of both games for Nintendo Switch, PlayStation 4, and Windows.